-Note that the assumption of convexity of spherical polygon in deriving the CDF and PDF of $L_{1}$ is made out of convenience, not necessity.
-We believe the CDF/PDF of $L_{PQ}$, for $Q$ uniformly distributed in an arbitrary spherical triangle $\Delta$ of which $P \notin \Delta$, can be derived based on techniques we deployed in this study.
-Since it is always possible to divide a non-convex spherical polygon into disjoint spherical triangles (not necessarily pivoting at a pre-specified interior point $P$ if it is not convex), we can aggregate the CDF/PDF with exterior point $P$ to obtain the desired formula for a non-convex polygon.
-Furthermore, every smooth geometric object $O$ on $S^2$ can be approximated by spherical polygons therefore a disjoint union of spherical triangles $\Delta_{j}$.
-Therefore, the distribution of the arc distance between an arbitrary pre-specified point $P \in S^{2}$ and $Q$ uniformly distributed on $O$ can be approximated by our method.
-How to achieve the best accuracy of the said approximation with a fixed number of spherical triangles/polygons, therefore attain the best trade-off between computational cost and accuracy, is an interesting research topic that warrants a future study.
+Note that the assumption of convexity of a spherical polygon in deriving the CDF and PDF of $L_{1}$ is adopted for convenience rather than necessity.
+We believe the CDF/PDF of $L_{PQ}$, for $Q$ uniformly distributed in an arbitrary spherical triangle $\Delta$ of which $P \notin \Delta$, can be derived based on techniques we developed in this study.
+Since it is always possible to divide a non-convex spherical polygon into disjoint spherical triangles (not necessarily pivoting at a prespecified interior point $P$ if it is not convex), we can aggregate the CDF/PDF with exterior point $P$ to obtain the desired formula for a non-convex polygon.
+Furthermore, every smooth geometric object $O$ on $S^2$ can be approximated by spherical polygons, and hence by a disjoint union of spherical triangles $\Delta_{j}$.
+Therefore, the distribution of the arc distance between an arbitrary prespecified point $P \in S^{2}$ and $Q$ uniformly distributed on $O$ can be approximated by our method.
+How to achieve the best accuracy for this approximation with a fixed number of spherical triangles/polygons, and thereby attain the best trade-off between computational cost and accuracy, is an interesting research topic that warrants future study.

-We think our work has tangible practical impact in many applications.
-The statistical distribution of the minimal distance between random points and a pre-specified seeds (sites) is used in wireless communications, forest ecology, etc. Most existing studies in this field are based on the Voronoi diagram in $\R^{2}$.
-For large-scale studies, it may be necessary to model the domain as a sphere because the curvature of earth may become non-negligible.
-Our results has potential to significantly improve the accuracy of the results under these scenarios.

-Last but not least, many intermediate results (e.g., the distribution of $L_{0}$ and $L_{1}$) and mathematical techniques (e.g., the partition of the spherical triangles and their classifications) we developed in this study may help other researchers study similar problems in the future.